Car Insurance FAQ’s

 - Gender – Males typically pay more

-- Number of years you’ve been licensed – the longer you have been a licensed driver, the better the rates.
+- A number of years you’ve been licensed – the longer you have been a licensed driver, the better the rates.

-- Marital Status – married drivers are consider safer
+- Marital Status – married drivers are considered safer

 - Your City and Postal Code –insurers have the number of claims by postal code, so if you are in one postal code, you might pay more depending on the amount of claims for that insurance company.

 - Driving Record – At fault accident can impact your rates for as long as 6 years and tickets can impart rates for 3 years.

 - Payment History – missed payments, NSF’s and lapsed policies due to non-payment can increase your rates.